 Fishing behind the old lifeboat shed from the rocks, aim straight out parallel to the opening of the bay.
 This area has the deepest section of water around the island, straight on to a sandy bottom.
 Lug has always been poor for me here but Razor clam can work well, providing busy sessions as does Rag worm.

-Llanddwyn used to be renowned for its smooth hound fishing, I cant see why that would have changed recently.
+Llanddwyn Island used to be renowned for its Smoothhound fishing, I cant see why that would have changed recently.
 The facebook group Shorehuggers had a meet on Llanddwyn on the 11th of May 2019 and next to nothing was caught.
-It will fish better mid June on wards as the water temperatures beginn to rise a little more steadily.
+It will fish better mid June on wards as the water temperatures begin to rise a little more steadily.
 Try fresh peeler at night if targeting the Smoothhounds.

 Get out and give it a go.
 Its a venue where you have to work to find the fish but the spot I mentioned above has always produced for me.
-Its not easily visible so not often fished.
+Its not easily visible or accessible so its not often fished.
 Navionics is a great tool for finding the deepest sections of fishing venues.